 HMM Dublin at Maasvlakte.
 Stacked high with containers, this giant vessel is part of the nonstop flow of goods through the Port of Rotterdam—Europe’s busiest shipping hub.

-A large cargo ship with colorful containers is being unloaded by cranes at the port, with water in the foreground and a clear sky.
+A large cargo ship loaded with colorful containers at Maasvlakte port, with cranes in the background and a clear sky.

 The Marie Mærsk, one of the largest container ships in the world, is unloaded at the Maasvlakte terminal.